Graduate Admission Policies

 Non-Degree Enrollment

-This category is for individuals who desire to pursue study beyond the baccalaureate degree for personal growth and improvement of skills but not in order to work toward an advanced degree objective.
+This category is typically for individuals who desire to pursue study beyond the baccalaureate degree for personal growth and improvement of skills.
 Some courses may have prerequisites or other requirements, which may require consultation and permission to enroll from course instructors.
 In courses with limited enrollment, preference is given to degree-seeking students.

 Students enrolled with non-degree status are not eligible for graduate assistantships, tuition waivers, or federal title IV student financial assistance.
 Students in this category are affiliated with the Graduate College and not an academic program.
 Professional development graduate courses (numbered 600 or 2000), offered by NDSU Distance and Continuing Education, are not eligible to use toward a graduate degree.